smartuni/ToolSpace/README.md

 ## Backend

 In the backend most of the logic processing and handling happens.
-Communication to the gateway works via HTTP.
-The whole back- and frontend is build with the `Spring Framework` and `Angular`.
+Requests from the gateway works via HTTP.
+The whole Back- and Frontend is build with the `Spring Framework` and `Angular`.
 For the first try of a working webserver we used `Apache2` and `PHP`.
 The database is build up with `MySQL`.
 There are two databases, one for the user (name, userLevel, logStatus, userHash) and one for all tools (name, toolLevel, atWall, atRoom).
-Via REST all information is shown on our [website](http://141.22.28.87/).
-The `ApplicationfacadeController.java`, written in TypeScript, handles every actions for the Back- and Frontend.
+Via REST all information is shown on our [Toolspace website](http://141.22.28.87/).
+The `ApplicationFacadeController`, written in TypeScript, handles every actions for the Back- and Frontend.
 The following Code shows the handeling of the login (`/login`) request.
 When the user NFC tag, that was transmitted by the gateway, is found in the user database, the function returns a "202" (acceptet).
-Taht will be transmitted via SSH tunnel(`http://localhost:3000`) to the gateway.
+That will be transmitted via SSH tunnel(`http://localhost:3000`) to the gateway.

 ``` ts
     @RequestMapping(value="/login", method = RequestMethod.PUT, consumes = {MediaType.TEXT_PLAIN_VALUE}, produces = "text/plain")